-Ariane was honored to be a guest lecturer at the Institute of Culinary Education in NYC last week.
+Ariane was honored to be a guest lecturer at the Institute of Culinary Education in NYC.
 Ariane is committed to educating and supporting the next generation of chefs, and she enjoys going to culinary schools to share her experience and wisdom.
 This time she demonstrated breaking down a whole duck – with the foie gras inside – and talked about the uses for each part.

 Explore more of our duck recipes, and if you make D’Artagnan duck please share photos with us on social media.
 Tag @dartagnanfoods on Facebook, Instagram or Twitter so we can see what’s cooking!